rick8469/hello-world/README.md

 # hello-world
-My Name is rick.
+My name is Rick.
 I am learning to use GitHub